ChrisLHall/MobGameEditor/README.md

 # MobGameEditor
-Ambitious and perhaps deserted project to create a game editor that works and runs on mobile.
+Ambitious and perhaps abandoned project to create a game editor that works and runs on mobile.